 But as Lang would be the first to tell you, country living is hardly a retreat—and he has a new gallery show to prove it.
-Just as he's undergone a chrysalis, his latest solo exhibit consists of large-scale sculptures transformed from the charred remains of his fashion archives (you were expecting a sale?) into what could be mistaken for white-bark birch trees.
+Just as he himself has undergone a chrysalis, his latest solo exhibit consists of large-scale sculptures transformed from the charred remains of his fashion archives (you were expecting a sale?) into what could be mistaken for white-bark birch trees.
 That is, if it weren't for the tufts of purple fabric and shiny bits of plastic poking out here and there.

 Make It Hard, as the show is called in a less-than-obscured double entendre, opens this weekend at Fireplace Project in East Hampton.
 Here, Lang explains how it came to be...